 He has made two CD recordings as a soloist: “TRIADE” - Italian, French and German organ music (Label JASRAC, 2017), “Concerto per la Solidarietà” (Euromeeting italiana, 2009), and one CD recording with the Orchester Wiener Akademie: “Franz Liszt: The sound of Weimar, Vol. 3“ (NCA, 2011).
 He has also recorded for the Austrian Ö1 radio station and Radio Stephansdom.

-Mariano has been organist in residence for one year at the Sapporo Concert Hall “Kitara” (Japan) and he has been appointed “Young artist in residence” at the St. Louis Cathedral in New Orleans (USA) from December 2017 until April 2018.
-Upcoming engagements will bring him to perform as a soloist at the Église de la Madeleine in Paris, at the Musikverein in Vienna, at the Tokyo cathedral, and to give masterclasses in some Italian Conservatories.
+Mariano has been organist in residence for one year at the Sapporo Concert Hall “Kitara” (Japan) and organist in residence at the St. Louis Cathedral in New Orleans (USA) from December 2017 to April 2018.
+Upcoming engagements will bring him to perform as a soloist at the Église de la Madeleine in Paris, at the Musikverein in Vienna, at the Berlin Konzerthaus, at the Tokyo cathedral, and to give masterclasses in some Italian Conservatories.